Jean Peters: Stardom

-Peters and Marilyn Monroe starred together in another 1953 film noir, Niagara, also starring Joseph Cotten.
+Peters and Marilyn Monroe starred together in Niagara, also starring Joseph Cotten.
 In Niagara, Peters replaced Anne Baxter, with whom she co-starred in the anthology film O. Henry's Full House (1952).
 Shooting of Niagara took place in the summer of 1952.
 Peters's character was initially the leading role, but the film eventually became a vehicle for Monroe, who was by that time more successful.

 Peters's third film in 1953, A Blueprint for Murder, reunited her with Joseph Cotten.
 She was assigned to the film in December 1952 and told the press she liked playing in the film because it allowed her to sing, but no song by her is used in the picture, only the playing of a piano.
 Shortly after the film's premiere in July 1953, the studio renewed Peters' contract for another two years.

 In 1953, she also starred in the film noir Vicki.
 Writer Leo Townsend bought the story of the film, a remake of I Wake Up Screaming, as a vehicle for Peters.
 Townsend said that he gave the role to Peters in December 1952, because she was "one of the greatest sirens he's ever seen."

 Next, Peters was assigned to replace Crain in the film Three Coins in the Fountain (1954), which was shot on location in late 1953 in Italy.
 Peters was unsatisfied with her role and said in a September 1953 interview: "When I heard Dorothy McGuire, Clifton Webb, and Maggie McNamara were going to be in the picture, I thought I would finally have the kind of role that suited me.
 They sounded like smart, sophisticated company.
 But when I got to Italy and read the script, I discovered I was going to be an earthy kind of girl again.
 The script had me nearly being killed in a runaway truck."
 However, the film became a great success and brought Peters again into the limelight.